dghama/spring-publisher-service/README.md

 # Publisher Management System

 ## Description

-L'objectif est de créer une **API REST** pour gérer les **publications** d'un éditeur (livres et magazines) et les **auteurs**.
+A comprehensive system to manage publishers, books, magazines, and authors using a RESTful API architecture.

-A comprehensive system to manage publishers, books, magazines, and authors with a RESTful API architecture.
+The objective is to create a RESTful API to manage a publisher’s publications (books and magazines) as well as authors.

 ---